Unity-Technologies/com.unity.multiplayer.samples.bitesize/Experimental/README.md

-# ‼️ Experimental Samples‼️
+# ‼️Experimental Samples‼️

 Experimental samples are new samples or experimental modifications made to mature samples.
-Unity does not support Experimental samples because they are in the early stages of development, address currently unsupported use cases or rely on experimental technologies.
+Unity does not support Experimental samples because they are in the early stages of development, address currently unsupported use cases, or rely on experimental technologies.

-Experimental samples can go through many changes before they are ready to be released and labelled as Production-Ready.
-At some point in the future, they might pass the verification requirements; however, they might also be deprecated instead.
-Because there is no guarantee for future support, you should not use experimental samples in production.
+Experimental samples can go through many changes before they are ready to be released and labelled as _Production-Ready_.
+They might pass the verification requirements; however, they could be deprecated.
+There is no guarantee for future support, so you should not use experimental samples in production.

 ## Goal and Purpose